OsirisPrime/CDT406/README.md

 ## **Setup**
 Based on how I set this up using Anaconda as Python interpreter.
 Will assume Anaconda installed and working.

-Step 1: Create new conda environment:
+Step 1: Once inside project folder (will use environment.yml, takes a while to run) create new conda environment:
 ```
 conda create --name EMG_proj
 ```